STEMinds/Eduponics-Mini/README.md

 ## Configuring WiFi for the MQTT client

 All the code should work AS IS the only modification required is for the *boot.py* python file to modify the WiFi SSID and Password in order for the ESP32 to connect successfully to your home WiFi.
 From there, the Eduponics Mini can be controlled from anywhere, even outside of your own network.

+Another thing not to forget is to generate a unique UUID either using MicroPython or through online service. in *main.py* where it says:

+      UUID = "YOUR_UUID_GENERATED_ID"

+Make sure to enter the UUID you've generated and input it into the app.

 ## Firmwares